checktor/checktor.github.io/projects/app/public/posts/raspberry-pi-nas-server.md

 What is this all about?

-* ***PermitRootLogin no***: does not allow user *root* to log in.
+* **PermitRootLogin no**: does not allow user *root* to log in.
-* ***PasswordAuthentication no***: does not allow password authentication in general.
+* **PasswordAuthentication no**: does not allow password authentication in general.
-* ***PermitEmptyPasswords no***: does not allow logins with empty password strings, e.g. using technical users.
+* **PermitEmptyPasswords no**: does not allow logins with empty password strings, e.g. using technical users.

 Linux itself usually disables logins for technical users (see last part of each entry in `/etc/passwd` file).
-So setting *PermitEmptyPasswords no* adds an extra layer of security.
+So setting *PermitEmptyPasswords* to *no* adds an extra layer of security.
 The last parameter, *X11Forwarding*, catches the eye.
 In case X11 window manager is installed and in use (see *advanced options* in *raspi-config*), this parameter allows to forward graphical user interface through SSH tunnel.
 In other words, when logged in with SSH you can run graphical tools on Raspberry Pi and see the corresponding window on your computer.
 This can be tested by adding *-Y* flag to *ssh* command, e.g. `ssh -Y <username>@<IP-address>`.
-This option defaults to *no*, but here it is explicitly enabled.
+This option defaults to *no* but is explicitly enabled in this case.
 We do not need this feature, so we should disable it again.

 Another way to mitigate potential DDoS attacks is to install and configure [fail2ban](https://github.com/fail2ban/fail2ban/).
 This tool searches logs of various services including SSH for failed login attempts.
 Corresponding IP addresses will be blocked for a specific amount of time if too many successive authentication requests fail.